 If you happen to be in a place where you can find skyscrapers and tower blocks, they are a great subject.

-Their immense size can be astounding to see, especially if you are not used to seeing them.
+You might be shocked at their immense size, especially if you are not used to seeing them.

 Here, filling the frame with your subject is an interesting compositional rule.
 This makes the building seem large, as you can’t see where it starts or ends.